 After applying for credit, your score may drop.
 But this dip isn’t permanent.
 Richardson said, “assuming balances are kept low and no payments are missed, the score should recover and perhaps improve over time.”

 The first step to knowing how your credit has been affected by inquiries is by reviewing your credit reports.
 You can get your free annual credit reports from AnnualCreditReport.com.
 There, you can get copies of your reports from each of the three major credit bureaus — Equifax, Experian and TransUnion — as each one may have different information on it.
-You can monitor how your credit is doing as time passes by viewing two of your credit scores for free, updated each month, on Credit.com.
+You can monitor how your credit is doing as time passes by viewing two of your credit scores for free, updated every 14 days, on Credit.com.

 More on Credit Reports & Credit Scores: